Introduction

 CSC #6: Access Control Management

 The secure keystore provides hardware-based, tamper-protected storage of cryptographic information.
-The secure keystore protects the Axis device ID as well as customer-loaded cryptographic information, and prevents unauthorized access and malicious extraction in the event of a security breach.
-Depending on security requirements, an Axis device can have either one or multiple such modules, like a TPM 2.0 (Trusted Platform Module) or a secure element, and/or a TEE (Trusted Execution Environment).
+It protects the Axis device ID as well as cryptographic information uploaded by the customer, while also preventing unauthorized access and malicious extraction in the event of a security breach.
+Depending on security requirements, an Axis device can have one or multiple such modules, like a TPM 2.0 (Trusted Platform Module), a secure element, and/or a TEE (Trusted Execution Environment).

-For more information, please read the Axis Edge Vault white paper.
+For more information, see the white paper Axis Edge Vault.

 Encrypted filesystem